MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-in-visual-studio.md

 ---
 title: "C and C++ in Visual Studio"
-description: "Learn how to use the Microsoft C/C++ compiler, Visual Studio, and related tools to develop C++ and assembly programs for Windows, Linux, Android, and iOS.
-Learn what's new in Visual Studio C++ and how conformant it is with the C/C++ standards.
-Refresh your C/C++ language skills, learn about Visual Studio tools for developing C++ apps, and what C/C++ libraries are available for you to use to develop apps." ms.date: 04/19/2022 ms.technology: "cpp-ide"
+description: "Learn how to use the Microsoft C/C++ compiler and related tools to develop C++ and assembly programs for Windows, Linux, Android, and iOS." ms.date: 04/20/2022 ms.technology: "cpp-ide"
-helpviewer_keywords: ["Visual C++, home page, "]
+helpviewer_keywords: ["Visual C++, home page"]
 ---
 # C and C++ in Visual Studio